-Every article on Social Reader is part of a topic or set of topics — you’ll see this at the top of each headline and at the top of every article page.
-Click on the topic to get more of the latest headlines about a specific topic.
+Every article on Social Reader is part of a topic or set of topics &mdas you’ll see this at the top of each headline and at the top of every article page.
+Click on the [+] next to the topic’s name to get more of the latest headlines about it.

 For example, if you’re following “Technology,” we’ll give you the latest content about mobile devices, tech trends and other things related to technology.